Arshiya0x7/XSS-Monitor/README.md

 Page Title,
 ScreenShot of page

-send notification to Telegram with BOT and save to database when trigger fire.
+send notification to Telegram with BOT and save to database when trigger fired.

 ## How to install :